 Mechanics considers how the behaviour of real objects can be predicted by solving equations.
-You will find this helps, and is helped by, Physics A level.
+You will find this helps, and is helped by, Physics A Level.

-AS/A level Further Mathematics
+AS/A Level Further Mathematics

 Further Maths can be taken as an additional AS or A Level; whichever option you choose will be in addition to A Level Maths and all exams will be taken at the end of Upper Sixth.
 The Further Maths AS or A Level is designed to stretch and interest good mathematicians.
-It requires two further exams for the AS and four for the full A level.
-Some exams are compulsory and some are chosen from a list of options.
+It requires two further exams for the AS and four for the full A Level.
 It is invaluable if you hope to study university Mathematics, and is of great benefit to anyone considering a highly numerate degree like Economics, Engineering or Physics.
 It counts as an additional subject for university entrance and you will study Further Maths alongside the Mathematics A Level.
 In both the Lower Sixth and Upper Sixth, you will have some additional lessons in your spare lesson block in order to complete all the extra work required for either the AS or full A Level.